 - If the information is missing, send the job to an error queue for further examination

-- If the information has certain pre-set values, delete the print job
+- If the information has specific pre-set values, delete the print job

 The customer benefited by not examining thousands of print jobs per week.